A degenerate Arnold diffusion mechanism in the Restricted 3 Body Problem: Proof of the main theorem

-\begin{rem} The integrability of the scattering map of the circular problem ($\epsilon=0$) is a consequence of the conservation of the Jacobi constant (see Remark \ref{rem:nodiffusioncircular}). \end{rem}

-Once we have established the global existence and asymptotic behavior for the maps $\mathbb{P}_\pm$, in Theorem \ref{thm:mainthmscattmaps2} below we provide an asymptotic formula for the difference $\mathbb{P}_+-\mathbb{P}_-$.
 With the intention of clarifying the statement of Theorem \ref{thm:mainthmscattmaps2}, the recalling of some notation is in order.
 Let $\Phi_\pm$ be the maps defined in \eqref{eq:definitionPhi+-}, let $\Omega_\pm^{\mathrm{u}}$ be the wave maps defined in \eqref{eq:restrwavemaps}, denote by $\Xi_\pm$ be the maps

-obtained in Proposition \ref{prop:sndthmcriticalpoints}, let $\mathtt{S}_\pm$ be the generating functions obtained in Proposition \ref{prop:generatingfunctscattmap} and consider the function $\tilde{I}^{\mathrm{s}}_\pm(\theta,I^{\mathrm{u}})$ obtained in Theorem \ref{thm:mainthmcriticalpoints}.
+obtained in Proposition \ref{prop:sndthmcriticalpoints}, let $\mathtt{S}_\pm$ be the generating functions obtained in Proposition \ref{prop:generatingfunctscattmap} and consider the function $\tilde{G}^{\mathrm{s}}_\pm(\theta,G^{\mathrm{u}})$ obtained in Theorem \ref{thm:mainthmcriticalpoints}.
 Define also the vertical strip

-\begin{thm} The restriction $\mathbb{P}_\pm|_{\mathcal{P}_{\infty,\mathrm{vert}}^*}:\mathcal{P}_{\infty,\mathrm{vert}}^*\longrightarrow \mathcal{P}_\infty^*$ of the scattering maps $\mathbb{P}_\pm$ to $\mathcal{P}_{\infty,\mathrm{vert}}^*$ can be computed as
+\begin{thm} The restriction $\mathbb{P}_\pm|_{\mathbb{I}}:\mathbb{I}\longrightarrow \mathcal{P}_\infty^*$ of the scattering maps $\mathbb{P}_\pm$ to $\mathbb{I}$ can be computed as

-Moreover, for all $(\varphi^{\mathrm{u}},I^{\mathrm{u}})\in\mathcal{P}_{\infty,\mathrm{vert}}^*$,
+Moreover, for all $(\alpha,G)\in\mathbb{I}$,